microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Repair-WinGetPackageManager.md

 ## DESCRIPTION

 This command repairs the installation of the WinGet client on your computer by installing the specified version or the latest version of the client.
+This command can also install the WinGet client if it is not already installed on your machine.
 It ensures that the client is installed in a working state.

 ## EXAMPLES